aleksandrbazhin/GdPerfMonitor/readme.md

 # Performance monitor node for Godot

-Simple node for live monitoring of FPS, memory usage and such, loosely styled by Three.js's performance monitor.
+Simple node for in-game monitoring of FPS, memory usage and such, loosely styled by Three.js's performance monitor.

 ![Example ](\screens\monitor.gif)